automata/carnaval/README.md

 The idea remained abandoned for years, and now I'm trying to get back to it before we have 2017's Carnaval in Brazil.

+Ah, yeah, specific detail: Carnaval should be coded only while drunk or with some influence of alcohol.

 # Language Spec

 TODO: Find it!